-The boundaries of the LCA study include the provision of agricultural inputs, the crop of interest and its related emissions (Fig. 2).
-The production of inputs, and the distribution of vegetable products, are excluded, as the LCA features a cradle-to-farm gate scope.
+The boundaries of the LCA study included the provision (cradle to consumption unit gate) of agricultural inputs, the crop of interest and its related emissions (Fig. 2).
+The production (cradle to production unit gate) of inputs was not explicitly modelled, but retrieved from databases.
+The distribution of vegetable products was excluded, as the study features a cradle-to-farm gate scope.